 In most states, including California, driving while operating a cell phone is illegal.
 Unless there is an emergency, motorists are required to ignore their cell phones while behind the wheel, refraining from making calls or texts, writing or reading emails or checking their social media accounts.
 In some states, however, drivers are permitted to use a hands-free system to use their cell phones.
 A hands-free system is defined as a device that allows the driver to mount the phone on their windshield or dashboard, enabling the driver to answer or hang up their cell phones with a single swipe or tap.
 Likewise, drivers under the age of 18 are often prohibited from using their cell phones while driving, as these drivers lack experience behind the wheel.

 The advent of technology has brought on a slew of complications for motorists on the road, and texting and driving is the single most dangerous practice facing drivers today.
 National distracted driving statistics registering injuries and fatalities caused by texting and driving are a sobering reminder that stricter laws need to be in place.
 Distracted drivers who are texting and driving, in turn, must be held liable for the physical and emotional damage they cause.
-Our Los Angeles car accident lawyer can help you pursue just compensation from the distracted driver.
+Our car accident lawyer can help you pursue just compensation from the distracted driver.
 Call us today.

 Consider the following shocking statistics:

 Texting and driving laws were created to curb this dangerous, widespread practice.
 In many instances, a driver who is found to be texting and driving could be held strictly liable for any injuries or accidents resulting from their negligence.
 In courts across the United States, drivers have been held responsible and liable for texting and driving and were required to cover the cost of damages for injured parties.
-Working with Los Angeles car accident attorneys can help you determine whether a driver should be held liable for texting and driving.
+Working with distracted driving accident attorneys can help you determine whether a driver should be held liable for texting and driving.

 Distracted driving injuries often cause physical and emotional damage and in some instances, even result in death.
 Motorists or pedestrians involved in distracted driving accidents may be able to recover for a variety of legal claims, including: